 - Develop a plan for creating and sharing a multimedia project and describe the rationale behind those choices in terms of the project’s medium and audience.
 (4.4)

 - Articulate how a project is strengthened by sources that represent multiple perspectives, points of view, and mediums.
 (3.2)

 Introduce this activity by encouraging students to think specifically about what they need to find or create for their multimodal assignment.
 The more descriptive they can be in thinking through their various multimedia needs, the more direction they will have when searching for the content.

 After students have completed the worksheet, have them discuss their brainstorming results with a partner.
 In talking through their content needs together, students can help each other identify potential ideas and sources for their project.

-The worksheet is designed to cover different types of multimedia, and students may not need to find or create all of these different types.
+The worksheet covers an array of different multimedia types and it works well for open-ended assignments where students have a choice in what type of media they create.
 Direct students to fill out only what applies to their project, or modify the Microsoft Word version to fit your specific project needs.
 This activity works best when students have identified their topic and medium and have already begun to think about the specifics of their project.